 velvety vanilla pudding

 I cook pudding in an unconventional way.
-It always turns out smooth and velvety, no matter which flavor.
+It always turns out smooth and velvety.
 The number of servings depends on the serving size.
-"Normal" serving size will probably yield 8.
+A normal serving size will probably yield 8.
 My wife's and my servings are... bigger.
-We get 4. :-)
+We get 4.
+My wife likes it warm.
+This is a good basic pudding recipe.
+You can vary the flavor by using different extracts, citrus zests, spices, and crumbled cookies (when stirring in butter and extracts).
+Be creative!
+I put vanilla wafers on the bottom of each bowl before pouring this time.
+Add 1/2 cup of cocoa powder with the other dry ingredients for chocolate.

 prep time